-Ever since my previous boss recounted of his trip, some 7 years ago, I have been hooked.
-A year ago, I have been waiting patiently for online seat sales to Basco but to no avail.
+Ever since my first boss recounted his trip, I have been hooked.
+Since 2014, I have been waiting patiently for online seat sales to Basco but to no avail.
 So last February, I decided to take the proverbial bull by the horns and toughed it out for a day at the PTTA Travel Tour Expo 2015 just to book those golden tickets.
 I went home before closing, triumphant, managing to score discounted tickets for 4 pax.

-The only problem I didn’t foresee right away because I was too blinded by them golden tickets was the fact that I could get my heart broken by traveling during the rainy/off-peak season.
-It turned out, circumstances broke my heart three times before we were finally able to set foot in Batanes soil.
+The only problem I didn’t foresee right away because I was too blinded by the golden tickets was the fact that I could get my heart broken by traveling during the rainy/off-peak season.
+It turned out, circumstances broke my heart three times before we were finally able to set foot on Batanes soil.
 What can I do, Mother Nature is a force to be reckoned with.

-I will be sharing more of our Batanes escapades in later posts but for now, let me share with you our itinerary, expenses, and some tips before you book your own golden ticket.
+I shared more of our Batanes escapades in other posts but for now, let me share with you our itinerary, expenses, and some tips before you book your own golden ticket.

 Batanes Three Day Itinerary